Alice Lake

 Each Talking Trees tour is unique; shaped by the land, the season, and the stories of those who walk with us.

 Your journey begins with a land acknowledgment and gentle introduction from your Cultural Land Ambassador.
-Together, you’ll walk among towering cedars, maples, firs, and wild berries, exploring how Indigenous peoples have lived sustainably in this region for millennia.
+Together, you’ll walk among towering cedars, maples, firs, and wild berries, exploring how Indigenous peoples have lived sustainably in this region since time immemorial.
 Through engaging stories, hands-on teachings, and sensory invitations, you’ll discover the traditional uses of plants and trees for food, medicine, technology, and culture.

-Along the way, you’ll learn about the “Tree of Life”, its sacred gifts, from shelter and clothing, to healing remedies.
+Along the way, you’ll learn about the “Tree of Life”, its sacred gifts, from transportation, housing, clothing, and ceremony.
 Your guide will share how Indigenous communities have practiced stewardship, selective harvesting, and reciprocal relationships with the land.

 Each experience is shaped by the season and the group’s interests.
 You’ll be invited to slow down, notice the forest’s intricate details, and reflect on our connection to the natural world.
 No experience is required, just a willingness to listen, learn, and be present.